 Located less than an hour drive from Columbus, this unknown creation is an Ohio family must-see.

 After being laid off during the Great Depression in 1932, Harry “Ben” Hartman started filling his time with his passion for natural construction.
 He turned his yard into a garden of rock structures, numerous plants, and statues of animals and people.

-The newly named Hartman Garden is now owned by the Friends of the Hartman Garden group who launched a grand re-opening of the space in 2010.
+The recently named Hartman Garden is now owned by the Friends of the Hartman Garden group who launched a grand re-opening of the space in 2010.

 Now, the garden is open every day to the public for self-guided tours through the quirky masterpiece.